xenharmonic-devs/sonic-weave/README.md

 311@
 ```

-In this case we could've also set lifts to equal six steps of 311edo.
+In this case we could've also set lifts equal to six steps of 311edo to preserve `^` and `v` for small adjustments.
 ```javascript
 / = 6\